You must have at least a recognized tertiary qualification

 Places are limited on this lecture based program.
 By completing and submitting this application, you acknowledge and commit as follows:

-Attendance: Intake 1 will take place January – June 2019 (6 study blocks) Attendance is compulsory - please ensure you have the necessary leave or written permission/ commitment from your employer to attend at all times.
+Attendance: Intake 2 (Ghana & Zambia) and Intake 1 (Tanzania) will take place from September 2019 to February 2020 (6 study blocks) Attendance is compulsory - please ensure you have the necessary leave or written permission/ commitment from your employer to attend at all times.

-Travel: If you are based outside of the country you wish to attend (Ghana and Zambia), you are responsible for all travel, accommodation and VISA arrangements and expenses
+Travel: If you are based outside of the country you wish to attend (Ghana, Zambia or Tanzania), you are responsible for all travel, accommodation and VISA arrangements and expenses

 Registration Fee: A $250 fee is requested as indication of your commitment to the program.
 On the application form, you will need to indicate if you, your employer or a sponsor will be responsible for payment.
 Should financial circumstances present a challenge, you may request a waiver and will be required to provide suitable motivation and evidence.